intrvertmichael/twttr/README.md

 - Run 'npm run build' to build a production build that can be used to test the website.
 - Then run 'npm run dev' to start up the server and local build.

-> Enjoy and please leave some feedback on anything that's broken or can be improved. -Michael.
+> Enjoy and please leave some feedback on anything that's broken or can be improved.